 "Ethereum continues to be the most popular platform for smart contracts due to its highly decentralized security as well as a large community support," Varghese said.

-Since then, several blockchain technology platforms have been used for executing smart contracts.
-They're usually characterized as level 1 (L1) or level 2 (L2) platforms.
+Several blockchain technology platforms have been used for executing smart contracts.
+They're usually characterized as Level 1 (L1) or Level 2 (L2) platforms.

-L1 platforms are blockchains where smart contracts are executed directly on the main core platform.
+L1 platforms are blockchains on which smart contracts are executed directly on the main core platform.
 Prominent examples are Ethereum, Solana, Cardano and BNB Smart Chain.

-L2 platforms execute the smart contracts on a parallel space so they can run more efficiently and quickly, then roll up changes to the core platform.
+L2 platforms execute the smart contracts on a parallel space so they can run more efficiently and quickly; they then roll up changes to the core platform.
 Examples of L2 platforms include Ethereum ZK-Rollups, Ethereum Optimistic Rollups and Polygon.
 Many of the newer offerings support both L1 and L2 capabilities.

-"There is continuous innovation occurring in these technology platforms to address blockchain scalability challenges and become the platform of choice to build Web 3.0 applications," Varghese said, referring to the future blockchain-based generation of the web often called Web 3.0.
+"There is continuous innovation occurring in these technology platforms to address blockchain scalability challenges and become the platform of choice to build Web 3.0 applications," Varghese said, referring to the future blockchain-based generation of the web, often called Web3.

-The newer blockchain platforms almost uniformly have support for smart contracts, she said, and many are EVM compatible, so a decentralized application (dApp) that runs on Ethereum can also run on them.
+The newer blockchain platforms almost uniformly have support for smart contracts, she said, and many are EVM compatible.
+That means a decentralized application (DApp) that runs on Ethereum can also run on them.
 Other prominent platforms Varghese has explored include Avalanche, Tezos, Algorand, Polygon, Cosmos, Polkadot, Tron, Near and Cardano.

 In addition, some blockchain platforms, such as Avalanche, Cosmos and Polkadot, are being adapted for private, permissioned smart contract implementations.
-And several smart contract platforms, such as Hyperledger Fabric, R3 Corda and Hyperledger Besu have supported enterprise blockchain implementations for over five years.
+Several smart contract platforms, such as Hyperledger Fabric, R3 Corda and Hyperledger Besu have supported enterprise blockchain implementations for at least five years.

 Key factors to consider in a smart contract platform

-There are a lot of dimensions to consider when choosing a smart contract platform.
-Maewall suggested examining a platform's security features, track record, scalability potential, performance, cost and strength of the associated developer community.
-"Each platform has its unique offerings and trade-offs, so choose one that best aligns with your project's requirements," he said.
+When choosing a smart contract platform, Maewall suggested examining a platform's security features, track record, scalability potential, performance, cost and strength of the associated developer community.
+"Each platform has its unique offerings and tradeoffs, so choose one that best aligns with your project's requirements," he said.

-It's also important to know that these platform elements come with compromises.
-For example, Ethereum has the strongest developer community but also the highest cost per transaction, according to Maewall.
-Similarly, some platforms are Turing complete -- they can simulate every function of a Turing machine, a mathematical model of computation -- which means users can write more expressive applications.
-But this flexibility comes at the expense of security vulnerabilities that have to be addressed.
+These platform elements also come with compromises.
+For example, Ethereum has the strongest developer community, but it also has the highest cost per transaction -- called gas in the blockchain community -- Maewall said.
+Similarly, some platforms are Turing complete.
+They can simulate every function of a Turing machine, a mathematical model of computation, which means users can write more expressive applications.
+But this flexibility comes at the expense of security vulnerabilities that must be addressed.

 Understanding the different approaches

-In some ways, smart contract infrastructure is comparable to that of the cloud industry, which has many nested and sometimes overlapping cloud platforms.
-On one level are the large infrastructure platforms like Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform.
-The application software layer includes platforms such as Salesforce and ServiceNow.
-In addition, various private cloud platforms enable enterprises to deploy workloads running on Docker containers that can move across public and private cloud infrastructure.
+In some ways, smart contract infrastructure is comparable to that of cloud computing, which has many nested and sometimes overlapping platforms.
+On one level are the large infrastructure platforms such as AWS, Microsoft Azure and Google Cloud.
+The application software layer includes Salesforce, ServiceNow and other platforms.
+In addition, private clouds enable enterprises to deploy workloads running on Docker containers that can move across public and private cloud infrastructure.

 Similarly, in the smart contract arena, Ethereum is like AWS before Microsoft and Google came along.
-Several newer competitors -- including Cardano, Solana and Tron -- provide alternatives to Ethereum.
+Several newer competitors, including Cardano, Solana and Tron, provide alternatives to Ethereum.
 Another tier of platforms that includes Hyperledger Fabric, Corda and Tezos mimics private cloud infrastructure.
 Development management platforms, such as Kaleido and Casper Labs, are designed to make it easier for partners to create and manage their own smart contract infrastructure.
+Additionally, CLM platform vendors are extending their tooling to support smart legal contract development management capabilities that span decentralized ledger and CLM capabilities, such as DocuSign Smart Agreements.

-There are nuances in how the different platforms approach the problem of smart contract development and deployment.
-For example, apps might run on EVMs, low-level virtual machines, Docker containers or other infrastructure.
+There are nuances in how the various platforms approach the problem of smart contract development and deployment.
+For example, apps might run on EVMs, low-level VMs, Docker containers or other infrastructure.

 It's also important to consider your reasons for building decentralized apps before choosing a smart contract platform.
 Differences in platform features and capabilities can determine what an app can do and what users can accomplish by using it.
-For example, platforms like Ethereum and Solana make it easier to incentivize infrastructure creation with cryptocurrency tokens.
-On the other hand, private trading partners might be happy to build or rent their own infrastructure and are more motivated to streamline transactions and improve transparency.
+For example, platforms such as Ethereum and Solana make it easier to incentivize infrastructure creation with cryptocurrency tokens.
+However, private trading partners might be happy to build or rent their own infrastructure.
+They are more motivated to streamline transactions and improve transparency.

 Much like in the cloud industry, there are dozens of smart contract platforms, and the field is evolving rapidly.
 Rather than surveying all of them, it's more helpful to focus on the top categories and the biggest or most interesting players.
-With this in mind, here are some of the top smart contract platforms across key categories.
+With this in mind, let's look at some of the top smart contract platforms across key categories.

 Ethereum's stock market capitalization is far and wide above competitors.
-In mid-2023, it was $223 billion -- several times more than all the other smart contract platforms combined.
+In early 2024, it was $277 billion -- several times more than all the other smart contract platforms combined.
 The main benefit of a large market cap is that successful smart contract apps have the potential to grow faster in a much larger virtual economy.
 Ethereum is the top choice for developers who want to game the largest smart contract ecosystem with a bright new idea.

-However, some observers say Ethereum's performance is not as fast as some of the upstarts.
-Also, smart contract mistakes can be expensive and difficult to unwind; in some cases, this can require a fork, a usually temporary split in the Ethereum network to allow major technical upgrades or changes.
+Some observers say Ethereum's performance is not as fast as some of the upstarts.
+Smart contract mistakes can be expensive and difficult to unwind; in some cases, this can require a fork, a usually temporary split in the Ethereum network to allow major technical upgrades or changes.
+The blockchain has also been undergoing a constant pace of forks, merges and upgrades.
+The Shanghai upgrade in mid-2023, called Shapella, supported a more efficient proof-of-stake consensus mechanism and faster transaction processing.

 The success of Ethereum smart contracts revealed some fundamental disadvantages of the platform.
 For one thing, it's not particularly fast compared to modern transaction processing infrastructure -- a few dozen transactions per second compared to 24,000 for the Visa payment network.

 Cardano was introduced as a more energy-efficient alternative to Ethereum in 2015 by Charles Hoskinson, who also helped start Ethereum.
 In 2021, it introduced its Plutus feature for building smart contracts.
+The community has also created several programming languages for creating smart contracts on Cardano, including Marlowe, Aiken, OpShin and plu-ts.
 Cardano is a newer platform with less functionality and fewer developers than others on this list.
-However, it has the second-largest market cap at about $13 billion, making it an interesting option for developers who want to take advantage of a large token economy outside of Ethereum.
+However, it has the fourth-largest market cap at about $19 billion, making it an interesting option for developers who want to take advantage of a large token economy outside of Ethereum.

 Hyperledger Fabric is a permissioned blockchain network.
 That means only authorized individuals or devices can participate in transactions, which is important from a trust, compliance and regulatory perspective.